Runbook/runbook/docs/monitors/runbook-webhooks.md

 ## Every monitor has a webhook endpoint

-Every monitor created on Runbook recieves a unique URL and check_key token.
+Every monitor created on Runbook receives a unique URL and check_key token.
 The details of each monitors unique data is below the creation form.
 With these details all monitors can be used with the webhook interface.

 ### URL and Key